RepinOleg/DevOps/CICD/README.md

 Development of a simple **CI/CD** for the *SimpleBashUtils* project.
 Building, testing, deployment.

-## Contents

-## Chapter I

-Planet Earth, United Kingdom of Great Britain and Northern Ireland, London, Oxford Street, ASI office, nowadays.

-You have had a few days after arriving at the port of London to settle in and explore the city a little, then comes the day on which you had to go to your new job.

-Today you arrive in a cab at the door of the company's office, for which you ended up in Albion.
-In the letter you received on the day you arrived, you were given the door code and your office number.
-Surprised by the empty corridors and the deathly silence, you descend a few floors down, where you find your workplace without any problems.

-There you find a recently turned on computer and an intercom in a poor state.
-As you walk in and close the door behind you, a robotic voice emerges from it.

-`-` Welcome to the ASI lab's computerised experimental center.

-`-` The analysis of your body's characteristics is done.
-We are ready to begin.

-`-` You will be supporting one of our experimental center projects

-`-` Your first task will be to create a **CI/CD** for the well-known **cat** and **grep** utilities.

-`-` Before starting, we would like to remind you that although learning through play is the main principle of the experimental center, we do not guarantee the absence of injuries and trauma.

-`-` For your own safety and the safety of others, please refrain from touching *bzzz* anything at all.

 ## Chapter II

 `-` Your first task requires some explanation.
 Let me give you a quick introduction.

 *You were only able to make out the most basic information from the speech that followed, as it felt accelerated by five.*

-### **CI/CD** basics

-Sadly...
-If something is always done 'manually', it will either work poorly or not work at all.

-**CI/CD** is a set of principles and practices that enable more frequent and secure deployment of software changes.

-Reasons for using **CI/CD**:
-- Team development
-- Long software life cycle
-- Shortened release cycle
-- Difficulties in deployment and testing of large systems
-- Human factor

-**CI/CD** pipeline is a sequence of actions (scripts) for a particular version of the code in the repository, which is started automatically when changes are made.

-### **CI** basics

-**CI** (Continuous Integration) refers to the integration of individual pieces of application code with each other.
-**CI** normally performs two tasks as described below.

-- BUILD
-    - Checking if the code is being built at all
-    - Prepare the artifacts for the next stages
-- TEST
-    - Codestyle tests
-    - Unit Tests
-    - Integration tests
-    - Other tests you have
-    - Test reports

-### **CD** basics

-**CD** (Continuous Delivery) is a continuous integration extension, as it automatically deploys all code changes to the test and/or production environment after the build stage.
-**CD** can perform the following tasks.

-- PUBLISH (If using a deployment docker)
-    - Build container images
-    - Push the images to where they will be taken from for deployment
-- UPDATE CONFIGS
-    - Update configuration on the machines
-- DEPLOY STAGING
-    - Deployment of test environment for manual tests, QA, and other non-automated checks
-    - Can be run manually or automatically if CI stages are passed successfully
-- DEPLOY PRODUCTION
-    - Deploying a new version of the system on 'production'
-    - This stage better be run manually rather than automatically
-    - If you want, you can set it up for a specific branch of the repository only (master, release, etc.)

-`-` There you go.
-If you have any questions, run what I said slowly through your head.
-I'll be right back.

-## Chapter III

-As a result of the work you must save two dumps of the virtual machine images described below. \
-**p.s.
-Do not upload dumps to git under any circumstances!**

 ### Part 1.
 Setting up the **gitlab-runner**